jbmusso/grex/README.md

 Grex
 ====

-[Gremlin](https://github.com/tinkerpop/gremlin/wiki) inspired [Rexster Graph Server](https://github.com/tinkerpop/rexster/wiki) client for Node.js and the browser.
+[Gremlin](https://github.com/tinkerpop/gremlin/wiki) inspired [Rexster Graph Server](https://github.com/tinkerpop/rexster/wiki) client for Node.js.

-Grex is a Gremlin generating library written in JavaScript which helps you build, send over HTTP and execute arbitrary strings of Gremlin (Groovy flavored) against any Blueprint compliant Graph database.
+Grex is a Gremlin (Groovy-flavored) generating library written in JavaScript which helps you build, send over HTTP and execute arbitrary strings of Gremlin against any Blueprint compliant Graph database.

-If you're interested in an Object-to-Graph mapper library, you may also want to have a look at [Mogwai.js](https://github.com/gulthor/mogwai).
+If you're interested in an Object-to-Graph mapper library, you may also want to have a look at [Mogwai.js](https://github.com/gulthor/mogwai) built on top of Grex.

+If you need help understanding the Gremlin API, you'll find [GremlinDocs](http://gremlindocs.com/), [SQL2Gremlin](http://sql2gremlin.com) and upcoming [Tinkerpop 3 documentation](www.tinkerpop.com/docs/tinkerpop3/3.0.0-SNAPSHOT/#_gremlin_i_o) to be useful resources.

 Feel free to [open issues](https://github.com/gulthor/grex/issues) if you have trouble using the library.
 I'll happily provide support.
+You can also reach me as Gulthor on IRC Freenode on #mogwai or #tinkerpop.

 ## Installation